-During periods of enforced school closures or home learning the school rules still apply.
+During periods of enforced school closures or home learning the school code still applies.
 Children are expected to engage positively with the learning and complete tasks set, submitting them for marking and feedback.
-Children who follow the school rules will receive rewards including verbal praise, house points and Head Teacher letters for good work.
-For children who do not follow the school rules the following sanctions apply:
+Children who follow the school code will receive rewards including verbal praise, house points and Head Teacher letters for good work.
+For children who do not follow the school code the following consequences apply: